pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 ## <a id="prerequisite"></a> Prerequisites

-Follow the instructions from [Out of the Box Supply Chain With Testing](ootb-supply-chain-testing.html) or [Out of the Box Supply Chain With Testing and Scanning](ootb-supply-chain-testing-scanning.html) to install the required packages.
-You must set up only one of these packages.
+Follow the instructions from either [Out of the Box Supply Chain With Testing](ootb-supply-chain-testing.html) or [Out of the Box Supply Chain With Testing and Scanning](ootb-supply-chain-testing-scanning.html) to install the required packages.
+You only need to set up only one of these packages.

-These supply chains can use the Jenkins service during the `source-tester` phase of the pipeline.
+Either of these Supply Chains is able to use the Jenkins service during the `source-tester` phase of the pipeline.

 ### <a id="making-a-jenkins-test-job"></a> Making a Jenkins test job